grdddj/done-for-today/plan.md

 # Tomorrow

 Translations:
-- tests for the header
+- consider using data compression
+- consider using offset table
+- font size research
 - data validation
 - create mapping/dictionary of all the keys for backwards compatibility
-- consider using offset table

 ---